angrywelshman06/Group4WordGame/README.md

 DROP <item_id> [amount]

 FIGHT (to start a battle)

 ATTACK <enemy number> <weapon_id>

 FLEE

 ESCAPE (to escape cardiff!)

--Scroll by using the Up and Down arrow keys.
+*Scroll by using the Up and Down arrow keys.
--During combat, attack the enemy by using a command such as "attack 1 bat", with 1 being the enemy and bat being the weapon.